awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Required: yes
 When you register a task definition, you give it a family, which is similar to a name for multiple versions of the task definition, specified with a revision number\.
 The first task definition that is registered into a particular family is given a revision of 1, and any task definitions registered after that are given a sequential revision number\.

+## Launch types<a name="requires_compatibilities"></a>

+When you register a task definition, you can specify a launch type that Amazon ECS should validate the task definition against\.
+A client exception is returned if the task definition doesn't validate against the compatibilities specified\.
+For more information, see [Amazon ECS launch types](launch_types.md)\.

+The following parameter is allowed in a task definition:

+`requiresCompatibilities`
+Type: string array
+Required: no
+Valid Values: `EC2` \| `FARGATE` \| `EXTERNAL`
+The launch type to validate the task definition against\.
+This enables a check to ensure that all of the parameters used in the task definition meet the requirements of the launch type\.

 ## Task role<a name="task_role_arn"></a>

 `taskRoleArn`